Geographic Information Systems - PgDip, MSc

 Biodiversity managers make decisions based on understanding ecosystems and by applying ecological principles to achieve their objectives.
 This module covers key scientific topics, which are crucial for developing effective biodiversity management plans in different ecosystems.
 It exemplifies how ecological-social-economic factors interact to influence our ability to conserve and manage biodiversity.

-Upon successful completion of the PG Dip students can proceed to the MSc and will take EGM701 Geographic Information Systems Projectthis is a 60-credit module.
-This module provides students with the opportunity to undertake a substantial piece of research in an area of particular interest to the student.
-The student will be assessed on their project plan and two progress reports, together with a research paper.
+Upon successful completion of the PG Diploma, students can advance to the MSc program and enrol in the EGM701 Geographic Information Systems Project, a 60-credit module.
+This module allows students to conduct significant research in an area of their interest.
+Assessment will be based on the project plan, two progress reports, and a research paper.

 Attendance

-This course is fully online and full-time.
-You do not need to visit Ulster at any stage to successfully complete this course.
+This course is fully online and full-time, with no requirement to visit Ulster University at any stage.

-As a distance learning student you can choose your own hours of study each week but as a full-time student you should expect to dedicate an average of 35-40 hours to the course per week.
-Note that you can also enrol for the course as a part-time student (see separate prospectus entry for course duration and study hours per week).
+As a distance learning student, you can choose your own study hours each week.
+However, as a full-time student, you should expect to dedicate an average of 35-40 hours per week to the course.
+Part-time enrolment is also available (please refer to the separate prospectus entry for details on course duration and study hours per week).

 Start dates